My Shift from Therapist to Mom of a Child with Sensory Processing Disorder

 I bought packs and packs of the exact same brand of socks and underwear.

 Her food list started to grow.

 She wore JEANS (stretchy ones), but they count!

 Fast forward ten years and you would hardly know my daughter once had any struggles.

 When my second child refused any food except banana yogurt for six months – I was much calmer.
 When he had a hard time transitioning from shorts to pants – I got it.
 When he needed to change his underwear a bazillion times a day because he thought they were wet – I understood.

 When my third child came onto the scene and started licking everything in sight – it didn’t freak me out…as much.
 When she refuses to wear shirts at home – I allow it.

-I am not that same young mom and therapist I was eleven years ago.
+I am not that same young mom and therapist I was fifteen years ago.
 I eat, live and breathe anxiety and sensory issues.
 I am okay with being a double agent now.
 Sometimes the best helpers are those that are in the trenches right next to you.